Famous steamed glass noodles in Thonburi, Bangkok

 Somsak Pu Ob is a street food stall that serves delicious authentic steamed seafood with glass noodles.
 The food’s so outstanding, it was included in the Michelin Guide 2019, drawing a long line of foodies in every evening.

-Located near Wongwian Yai BTS Station in Thonburi district, this street food stall has been running for 29 years by the one and only Mr. Somsak, who prepares every dish by himself with consistency and precision – so you know the taste won’t be compromised.
+Located near BTS Wongwian Yai in Thonburi district, this street food stall has been running for 29 years by the one and only Mr. Somsak, who prepares every dish by himself with consistency and precision – so you know the taste won’t be compromised.

 Note: Pu means crab and Ob means steamed in Thai